-The entire property has been mitigated a few years ago in a community wide fuels reduction project.
-The only trees that need to be removed at this time are ones that are in the foot print of the building site.
-All trees to be removed are marked with blue spray paint.
-Slash from the harvest will be chipped.
+The only mitigation that is required for this site will be the removal or cutting back of the dense shrubs located to the north of the house and arena.
+Other recommendations would include the thinning of shrubs along the existing driveway.
+Slash from the harvest will be hauled.
 Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district.